What is Product Information Management?

-A PIM for e-commerce , especially business-to-business e-commerce , ensures you can reach more customers.
+A PIM for ecommerce, especially B2B ecommerce, ensures you can reach more customers.
 You’ll provide those customers with the accurate product information that modern buyers demand.
 With a PIM, you can ensure the information on your product is market ready and designed to boost conversions.

 You can take more control of the buyer’s journey and purchasing decision.